 As you explore the mansion, you begin to discover creepy elements and supernatural enemies that try to hunt you.
 The blood-splattered walls, creepy paintings, and off-putting items in the game are enough to scare you.
 But that, combined with the restricted camera angle, makes for some really intense moments.

 Taking inspiration from games like Resident Evil and Alone in the Dark series, resource management is a huge part of the game.
 You do have access to weapons such as a gun, but you cannot always just run and gun your way through levels, as you’ll eventually run out of ammo.
-Because of the scarcity of resources, even the simple act of healing requires a proper strategical approach.

 The environments have a great design, with dimly lit corridors and clustered hallways that give you a sense of urgency of just getting to the other end.
 The game makes the darkness a mechanic by hurting the player if they remain in the darkness for too long.

 Although the puzzles can be hard at times, the pacing of the game is pretty good to keep you engaged for a really long time.
 So, if you’re tired of typical modern horror games, then Tormented Souls is the best classical experience that you can have on the Xbox Series X/S.

 - The lighting is great in Tormented Souls.